 - Bundle up.
 Obvious, but if you want to set that thermostat lower, you have to.
 I recently read that you lose 98% of your body heat through your head.
 So wear that hat in the house!
 We also wear slippers constantly.
 My young boys like these from L.L.
 Bean.
-I have a pair of boot slippers similar to these from Amazon.
+I have a pair of boot slippers.
 Also, there is nothing wrong with wearing a vest or jacket around for a little while!

 - Get moving.
 Ready for the win-win?
 It’s exercise!
 Bundle up for a brisk walk outdoors, or do an indoor exercise video.
 Even jumping jacks count.
 I’m always amazed at how quickly I warm up by moving around.

 - Get working!
 (Notice a theme?)
 My favorite “I’m freezing” chore is vacuuming my floors.
 It’ll really warm you up!
 Unfortunately, in the blazing inferno of summer you still have to vacuum.
 Oh well.
 Can’t win ’em all.

 - Insulate places in your home where you’re using energy.
 I saw on TV that you can hire some energy expert to come tell you all the places you’re losing heat.
 You can do that, but I have cheaper way.
 Just hold your hand around the doors and windows on a cold day or use a lit candle to check for drafts, if you need some help getting new windows and insulating them too, Our sister company uses Window Depot – Raleigh Windows for their window installation needs in North Carolina.
 They do an amazing job so if you need a good window installation company, be sure to give them a call at (919) 801-2506.
 Wherever you feel cold air coming through, you have a leak. 🙂 Once you’ve identified the energy leaks, you can insulate using weather stripping.
 You can also use pillows and blankets as a nice temporary buffer.

 Hey, it’s not pretty, but it works.
 And don’t forget about curtains and blinds, which are a necessity for cold houses.